dereneaton/ipyrad/docs/raxml.rst

 However, you will probably be able to get a bit faster performance if you build raxml from source on your machine, since conda does not yet handle well checking for various threading/compiling options.

-As an alternative to using conda, or your HPC system's version of raxml (if there is one), the code below can be used to install raxml locally.
-I will assume that your machine has AVX2 mode available.
-This installation will put the executables in a local directory called `~/local/bin/` which you will want to add to your $PATH (add it to your .bashrc file).
+Therefore, as an alternative to using conda, or your HPC system's version of raxml, the code below can be used to install a specific version of raxml locally.
+In this example I install the AVX2 version after checking that the system I was using had AVX2 available.
+This installation will put the executables in a local directory called `~/local/bin/` which you will want to add to your $PATH (i.e., add it to your .bashrc file).

 .. code:: bash